apprenticeharper/DeDRM_tools/ReadMe_First.txt

 Windows and Python
 ------------------
+We **strongly** recommend using calibre and the plugin.

+If you really want to use the WIndows app or the individual scripts, you'll need to install python.
-We **strongly** recommend ActiveState's Active Python 2.7 Community Edition for Windows.
-This can be downloaded for free from:
+ActiveState's Active Python 2.7 Community Edition for Windowscan be downloaded for free from:

 http://www.activestate.com/activepython/downloads

-We do **NOT** recommend the version of Python from python.org as it is missing various Windows specific libraries, does not install the Tk Widget kit (for graphical user interfaces) by default, and does not properly update the system PATH environment variable.
-Therefore using the default python.org build on Windows is simply an exercise in frustration for most Windows users.

 In addition, Windows Users need PyCrypto: